AINetServices/Batch-August-Python-References/README.md

 ```

 6. Run the Python backend:

 ```bash
 python run.py
 ```

 ### Database Setup

+#### In order to setup the database first we must run the program and create a user

 **These steps might require some navigation. as steps and interfaces can change overtime**

 1. go to supabase.com
 2. Create an account > start an organization > start a project name it AINET (or anything)
    Eventually a page should appear showing project overview
 3. On the left hand side toolbar go to **storage**
-4. Click new bucket or create bucket and call it ***resumes***
+4. Click new bucket or create bucket and call it **_resumes_**
-6. For development purposes ensure "public bucket" is enabled and click create
+5. For development purposes ensure "public bucket" is enabled and click create
-7. Next On the left-hand sidebar look for "SQL Editor"
+6. Next On the left-hand sidebar look for "SQL Editor"
    A text editor should show up
-4. Now you need to paste several scripts that will set up the database
+7. Now you need to paste several scripts that will set up the database
    - Paste the script into the editor window and click on the Run button (control + enter is also a shortcut)
    - For every script ensure you use a new editor window to keep track of the scripts (this can be done creating a script tab at the top near the editor window usually a + icon)
    - Ensure you do not get any error outputs, look for success, or No rows returned or anything similar when running otherwise try and debug.

 ### Script #1 Core Tables

 Copy and Paste the following script into the text editor and

 ```

 -- Applications table to store job applications and extracted resume data